Skip to footer content

 Frequently Asked Questions

-How can I extract text from all pages of a PDF using VB.NET?
+Is it possible to extract images from specific pages of a PDF using VB.NET?

-IronPDF provides multiple methods like `ExtractRawImagesFromPage` to extract images from specific pages of a PDF.
-It returns image data as byte arrays which can be converted to image files.
+Yes, IronPDF allows you to extract images from specific pages using its ExtractRawImagesFromPage method.
+This method returns the image data as byte arrays, which you can convert into image files.

-IronPDF offers a development license for free.
-For production environments, there are various licenses available, including Lite, SaaS, and OEM redistribution.
-All licenses include updates and a year of support.
+IronPDF offers a free development license and various production licenses, including Lite, SaaS, and OEM redistribution.
+These licenses include updates and support for one year, catering to different project needs.

 Chipego